 - Network mechanisms underlying pathological oscillations in Parkinson’s disease.

-- Development of closed-loop deep brain stimulation in animal models of Parkinson’s disease.
+- Development of novel closed-loop deep brain stimulation approaches for brain disorders.

 - Neuronal diversity and the role of interneurons in striatal microcircuits.